larsjx/larsjx.github.io/reflection.md

 ## What did you learn about CSS positioning?

 I learned to leverage float, and relative values (vw, em and percentages) whenever possible versus any kind of specific positioning with pixels.
-I also realized that the next time I attempt to do this, I will definitely want to start with a working grid, multiple size background images, and multiple @media queries for more refined placement and alignment at different resolutions.
-Right now, I'm able to position and move elements around with experimentation, and I am looking forward to getting to a point where I will know what to do just by looking at the CSS.
+I also realized that the next time I attempt to do this, I would definitely like to try starting with a working grid, multiple size background images, and multiple @media queries for more refined placement and alignment at different resolutions.
+Right now, I'm able to position and move elements around on a static page (or for different resolutions with some experimentation), but I am looking forward to getting to a point where I will just know what to do by looking at the CSS and visualizing the outcome.

 ## What aspects of your design did you find easiest to implement?
 What was most difficult?